gasparl/BASS/README.md

 - _black_px_: Number of black pixels in the image.
 - _white_px_: Number of white pixels in the image.
 - _keywords_: (will be uploaded very soon!)
 Keywords for the given image.
-- _keywords_: (will be uploaded very soon!)
+- _source_: (will be uploaded very soon!)
 Source for the given image.

 ### Website